tango2590/Hughes-Power-Watchdog/README.md

 # Hughes Power Watchdog in HomeAssistant via ESPHome
-Information on integrating the Hughes Power Watchdog autoformer series into HomeAssistant using ESPHome.

 *This project is ongoing, so please check back for updates.
 We encourage you to submit an issue on this repository if you encounter any issues.*